gbionescu/reddit-moderator-bot/README.md

 reload = true

 [config]
-# Configure what subreddits to watch for events
+# Configure what subreddits to watch for events (e.g. /r/all)
 watch_subs = all
 ```